jacobmarks/reverse-image-search-plugin/README.md

 image you searched for in the panel, and you can run the reverse image search on that image by clicking the "Search" button.

-It demonstrates how to do the following:

-- use Python and JS in the same plugin
-- create a `Panel` with custom components
-- query dataset properties from JS
-- add an SVG icon to the UI
-- display images in the UI
-- use a drag-and-drop component

 **Note:** This plugin requires a similarity index to be present on the dataset.
 You can create one with: